Getting to Know Your Neighborhood: East Boston

 A guide to eating and sightseeing in a community prized for its diversity

-For many, East Boston is synonymous with Logan International Airport, New England’s largest and the nation’s 19th busiest airport, with approximately 33 million passengers annually.
+For many, East Boston is synonymous with Logan International Airport, New England’s largest and one of the nation’s busiest airports, with approximately 36 million passengers annually.
 But with its prime waterfront property, this working-class enclave has some of the most breathtaking views of Boston Harbor and the city’s skyline to be found.

 Established in 1836, the neighborhood was created using landfill to connect five Boston Harbor islands.
 The waterfront location made it a center for shipbuilding and other marine industries—a legacy that continues today.

 East Boston is also a neighborhood in flux.
-Once primarily working class, today it features several new luxury condominium projects, and the Institute of Contemporary Art just opened a seasonal space in the Boston Harbor Shipyard and Marina.
+Once primarily working class, today it features several new luxury condominium projects, and the ICA Watershed, the Institute of Contemporary Art’s seasonal space in the Boston Harbor Shipyard and Marina.

 BU Today has compiled a list of some of the best places to visit in East Boston.